keodai/cs310-project/README.md

 ### 30/12/2017
 * Fixed issues ready for DBScan Clustering.

+### 01/2017
+* Implemented variety of clustering algorithms for comparison
+* Refactored ML
+* UI
+* Refactored to use Flask.

 ### TO DO
 * SoX for conversion?
 * Retain metadata with wav files to be able to output the song names/artist details for recommendations/ labels.